Improved training performance

 specifies some directory in which to save the

-you want to use tensorboard to monitor progress), you can launch tensorboard
+Afterwards, you can run the training without any other modifications.
+Once training is finished (or during training, in case you want to use tensorboard to monitor progress), you can launch tensorboard via

 tensorboard --logdir path_to_log_directory